istex/istex-merge/README.md

 const halTEIAsString = generateHalTEI(mergedDocument);
 ```

 You can also pass an `options` object to `generateHalTEI`.
-This object is passed as is to [xmlbuilder2](https://oozcitak.github.io/xmlbuilder2/) (the XML builder used by `co-reference`).
+This object is passed as is to [xmlbuilder2](https://oozcitak.github.io/xmlbuilder2/) (the XML builder used by `istex-merge`).
 You can find all the available options [here](https://oozcitak.github.io/xmlbuilder2/serialization.html#serialization-settings).
 For example, you can use this `options` object to pretty print the TEI like so:
 ```JS
 const prettyPrintedTEI = generateHalTEI(mergedDocument, { prettyPrint: true });